cywang886/boxpayment_trc20/README.md

 ```
 $ composer require boxpayment/laravel
 ```
-## Method
-we have two method for payment.

 ## Usage
-Create a request
+We have two method for payment

+#method one
 ```php
 <?php